martinibooks/test-book/chapter-1/PLATFORM.md

 ### The Social eCommerce Platform

-The most important aspect of our solution is the Fichelf Social eCommerce Platform.
+The most important aspect of our solution is the FicShelf Social eCommerce Platform.

 We provide a distribution channel for eBooks but most importantly, we are **innovating the way ebooks are being sold to readers**.

 Readers are going to **buy books directly from their favourite authors' social networking profiles**.
 We will make **eBook sales more intimate and ethical**.
 Readers will be aware that their writers are getting the best deal in the market.
 People care how their money is being spent.
 It is called **ethical buying**.

-* Ficshelf will charge 10% from every sale.
+* Ficshelf will charge 10% of every sale.
 Why?
-Because we want to be competitive and grow in such a way that independent writers and publishing houses won't be able to afford to ignore Fichelf eCommerce Platform.
+Because we want to be competitive and grow in such a way that independent writers and publishing houses won't be able to afford to ignore FicShelf eCommerce Platform.